w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ### Unbond funds

-At any point in time after joining the pool, a member can start the process of exiting by unbonding. `unbond_other` will unbond all of the members funds.
-Once this call is made, the member will no longer be eligible to claim rewards.
+At any point in time after joining the pool, a member can start the process of exiting by unbonding. `unbond` will unbond part or all of the member's funds.

 ### Withdraw unbonded funds

-After `unbond_other` has been called and the unbonding duration has passed (e.g. 28 days on Polkadot), a member may withdraw their funds with `withdraw_unbonded_other`.
+After `unbond` has been called and the unbonding duration has passed (e.g. 28 days on Polkadot), a member may withdraw their funds with `withdrawUnbonded`.
 Withdrawing effectively ends a member's relationship with their pool, allowing them to join a different pool if desired.

 ### Limitations